sararosecran/Montage/Montage_how_to.md

 # Create a Weight Map

-Montage can generate a fits image of the number of times that an output pixel overlaps the input images, that is a wight map.
+Montage can generate a fits image of the number of times that an output pixel overlaps the input images, that is a weight map.
 The command used to generate this is **mAdd -p corrdir -a count images.tbl F090W_8exp.hdr final/full_F090W_8exp.fits**.
 Note that it is the same **mAdd** command as above expect the **-a** option is used.

 * count gives the number of times a pixel overlaps.